hobigo/nextcloud-node-client/README.md

         const share: Share = await client.createShare({ fileSystemElement: file });
         await share.setPassword("some password");
         await share.setNote("some note\nnew line");
+        // use the url to access the share const shareLink:string = share.url;
         // delete the folder including the file and share await folder.delete();
     } catch (e) {